Automata Learning from Preference and Equivalence Queries: The Algorithm

 Besides constraints from preferences queries, the learner obtains constraints about the value of $T(c)$ from \textit{equivalence queries} (Figure \ref{fig:example}c to \ref{fig:example}d) and adds them to $\mathcal{C}$.
-(The amount of information provided by these constraints impacts the process of elimination efficiency of the learner, eliminating $|\Sigma^O|-1$ possible values given $T(c)=f(c)$, compared to the weaker $T(c)\neq \hat{f}(c)$ which eliminates a single possible value at a time.)
 When first obtained, these constraints may possibly be expressed in terms of orphan variables, but during the process of unification, each orphan variable joins an equivalence class and is then replaced by its equivalence class representative in the constraint.
 Thus, after unification, all constraints in $\mathcal{C}$ are expressed in terms of equivalence class representatives.